haikuowuya/AndroidElementals/README.md

 [Custom Shape ImageView](https://github.com/MostafaGazar/CustomShapeImageView) | Custom shape ImageView using PorterDuffXfermode with paint shapes and SVGs
 [Rounded ImageView](https://github.com/vinc3m1/RoundedImageView) | a fast ImageView that supports rounded corners and ovals or circles
 [Flip ImageView](https://github.com/castorflex/FlipImageView) | Small android lib allowing you to make a flip imageview easily, by extending FlipImageView
+[Glide](https://github.com/bumptech/glide) | An image loading and caching library for Android focused on smooth scrolling

 ###### <a name="progressbar">ProgressBar